 - Skógafoss: Unique waterfall that comes directly from two glaciers

 Search for Puffins

 Iceland is one of the best places in the world to spot puffins.
 If you love birds, this has to be at the top of your Iceland honeymoon “must-dos” list.
 There are plenty of places around the country to see puffins.

 Most notably in Vestmannaeyjar, Látrabjarg, Vigur Island, Papey.
 If you have a car, you can get to these places yourself, or you can hop on a tour and sail just outside of the capital to see them in Akurey, Engey, or Lundey.
 Seeing the puffins is only possible in the summer due to their migration patterns.

 Hop on a Snowmobile

-To ride on one on top of a glacier in Iceland would really complete an adventurous honeymoon.
-Snowmobile tours are extremely popular in Iceland and make a great way to get out of the car and actually get even more up close to the incredible glaciers.
+To ride on one on top of a glacier in Iceland would complete an adventurous honeymoon.
+Snowmobile tours are top-rated in Iceland and make a great way to get out of the car and get even more up close to the incredible glaciers.

 - The local currency is the Icelandic króna (ISK).
 ATM’s are found throughout the country